Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 Possible improvements
 -----------------
-During the development of the code I came up with some few ideas that could lead to a deep improvement of the driving capabilities of the robot.
+During the development of the code, I came up with a few ideas that could lead to some improvement of the driving capabilities of the robot.
 I also implemented a simpler version of the package based on a smaller number of Ros nodes utilized.

-* With the implementation I came up so far, once the robot gets close to a maze's wall it will stop the forward motion and will start checking the sides to see where the closest wall is.
-Thanks to an if-statement, the robot will know whether the closest wall is to its right o to its left and it will accordingly assign an angular rotation to turn away of thr wall.
-Since the motor sensors return an highly updated data set about the robot's surroundings, the idea I had was to implement a code capable of makeing the robot always keep to its front the detection area with the longest distance detected.
-This approach to the development of the robot's movement would theoretically keep the robot's orientation always towards the most free direction.
+* With the implementation I came up with so far, once the robot gets close to a maze's border, it will stop the forward motion and will start checking the sides to see where the closest wall is.
+Thanks to the laser scans, the robot will know whether the closest wall to the robot is to the robot's right to or left.
+It will accordingly assign an angular rotation to turn away from the wall.
+Since the motor sensors return a highly updated data set about the robot's surroundings, the idea I had was to implement a code capable of making the robot always keep to its front the detection area with the longest distance detected.
+This different approach to the development of the robot's movement would theoretically keep the robot's orientation always towards the freest direction.
 However, the coding of this logic didn't lead to a feasible solution.
-The main issue related to the use of this logic comes form the scanning capabilities of the laser scanners.
-During the approach tight turns, the lasers will indentify the longest distance towards a direction slightly covered by a wall.
-This will cause the robot to follow the scanner direction and eventually hit the wall.
-Fixing this issue could lead to a nicer logic that could handle higer robots' velocities.
+The main issue related to this way of reasoning comes from the scanning capabilities of the laser scanners.
+During the approach of tight turns, the lasers will identify the longest distance towards a direction slightly covered by a wall.
+This detection will cause the robot to follow the laser scanner's direction and eventually hit the wall.
+Fixing this issue could lead to a nicer logic that could handle higher robots' velocities.

-* Another implementation I succesfully built relies on a less modular structure of the nodes comunicatin scheme.
-Instead of implementing a separate Ros node for the implementation of the *service*, I coded it inside the controller node.
-This verision of the project simplifies the comunication net between all the nodes (the user should only launch 3 nodes instead of 4).
+* Another implementation I successfully built relies on a less modular structure of the nodes' communication scheme.
+Instead of executing a separate Ros node for implementing the *service*, I coded it inside the controller node.
+This project version simplifies the communication net between all the nodes (the user should only launch three nodes instead of four).
 Though, the modularity of this version of the project would be slightly penalized cause of the removal of one Ros Node.
-According to the objective of mantaining an higer modularity for the project I decided to keep the 4-nodes version as the final one.
+According to the objective of maintaining a more modular project, I decided to keep the 4-nodes version as the final one.

 Conclusions
 -----------------
 To take care of all the project's requests, I choose to manage the code's structure with modular logic.
 Thanks to this approach, I was able to get to the end of the assignment with a schematic structure of the project concerning 4 Ros nodes overall.
-Thanks to the well-chosen parameters given to the controlling node, the robot can autonumusly drive around the circuit for many laps at differet velocities.
-The whole implementation makes the robot capable of lapping flawlessly at an highest velocity pick of 11-12 units.
+Thanks to the well-chosen parameters given to the controlling node, the robot can autonomously drive around the circuit for many laps at different velocities.
+The whole implementation makes the robot capable of lapping flawlessly at the highest velocity pick of 11-12 units.
 This project was my first approach to the ROS1 workflow.
-Working on this assignment, I gained knowledge about the basic concepts of ROS such as managing *callBack* functions, implementing new *services* and *messages* and building a modular and clearly organized *pakage* structure.
+Working on this assignment, I gained knowledge about the basic concepts of ROS such as managing *callBack* functions, implementing new *services* and *messages* and building a modular and organized *package* structure.